SwiCago/HarviaWiFi/README.md

     - From fuse block opposire L2 connect to sonoff L(in)
     - From fuse block opposite R connect to sonoff L(out)
 - Hardware installation should be complete and easily reversable, thanks to fuse block
-    - Turn on breaker and see if Sauna is listed in your Wifi
+    - Turn on breaker and see if Sauna is listed in your Wifi.
+Connect to it configure and enjoy
  <img src="https://github.com/SwiCago/HarviaWiFi/blob/master/images/wifi.png"/>

 ### New Circuit Diagram